 - For utility line depth, the locator needs to be used in conjunction with a signal transmitter.
-Refer to "5.4 Using the Transmitter in Induction Mode" and "5.5 Using the Transmitter in Connection Mode". - 1.
-Set the locator to the required Signal Transmitter frequency.
+Refer to "5.4 Using the Transmitter in Induction Mode" and 5.5 Using the Transmitter in Connection Mode. - 1.
+Set the locator to Transmitter mode and select the required frequency.